2006-2011 Honda Civic Hybrid Battery Replacement Pack

 Depending on the model year of your Honda Civic Hybrid, you may need to replace your battery pack to extend its life.
 The replacement pack will cost between $1,500 and $3,000, which can add up over time.
 Some manufacturers even offer core credits for used batteries, making them less expensive than new ones.

-Some companies that specialize in hybrid battery packs re-build some battery packs.
+Some companies that specialize in hybrid battery packs rebuild some battery packs.
 These packs are designed to last for at least three years or 30,000 miles.
 These hybrid battery packs are usually inexpensive, though some require a warranty.
 A warranty covers the replacement battery and the cost of delivery and installation.
 The warranty does not cover misuse, abuse, or exposure to harsh weather conditions.

-Why choose New Honda Civic Hybrid Battery
+Why choose a New Honda Civic Hybrid Battery

 If you own a 2006-2011 Honda Civic Hybrid, the time is right to replace the battery.
 This hybrid battery has been certified to fit perfectly in your vehicle and is a direct replacement part.
 It includes a new cylindrical high-performance battery module, wiring harness, nickel-plated copper bus bars, and chemically treated hardware.
 Each pack also comes with detailed instructions for installation.